Camp Wind-in-the-Pines

 When clicking “Submit,” on the online form, please proceed with payment via PayPal.
 You have the option to pay as a guest without creating a PayPal account.
 Failure to complete payment may result in the loss of your camper’s reservation.

-Register and pay online: Click here to register
+Register and pay online: Online Registration Form

-Register and pay by mail: Camp registrations 2025 form
+Register and pay by mail: Registration Form

 Mail completed registration form with payment to: